Montessori education: Elementary classrooms

-Elementary school classrooms usually serve mixed-age 6- to 9-year-old and 9- to 12-year-old groupings; 6- to 12-year-old groups are also used.
-Lessons are typically presented to small groups of children, who are then free to follow up with independent work of their own as interest and personal responsibility dictate.
-Montessori educators give interdisciplinary lessons examining subjects ranging from biology and history to theology, which they refer to as "great lessons".
-These are typically given near the beginning of the school term and provide the basis for learning throughout the year.
-The great lessons offer inspiration and open doors to new areas of investigation.
+Elementary classrooms usually serve mixed-age 6-12 (sometimes 6- to 9-year-old and 9- to 12)-year-old groupings.
+The First Great Lessons (introducing the entire program) are presented in the first weeks of each year.
+Following that, lessons are 1:1, just as in the primary, groups forming spontaneously according to interests and needs, independent work is the main practice and is dictated by the students ever-growing interest as the students observe the vast variety of work going on at any one time.
+The work is always interconnected, interdisciplinary exploration of subjects ranging from biology and history, changing cultures, migrations, arts, and so on, all introduced near the beginning of the school term and providing the basis for learning throughout the year.

-Lessons include work in language, mathematics, history, the sciences, the arts, etc. Student-directed explorations of resources outside the classroom are integral to education.
-Montessori used the term "cosmic education" to indicate both the universal scope of lessons to be presented and the idea that education should help children realize the human role in the interdependent functioning of the universe.
+Student-directed explorations of resources outside the classroom are integral to education.
+Montessori used the term "cosmic education" to indicate both the universal scope of lessons to be presented and the idea that education should help children realize how everything, all subjects, are interconnected, and to begin to think about their own the present and future role in the interdependent functioning of the universe.

 Montessori schools are more flexible than traditional schools.
 In traditional schools, the students sit at tables or desks to do their work.
 At a Montessori school, the child gets to decide where they would like to work whether that is at a table or on the floor.
 It is about them going where they feel most comfortable.
-Anything a child would need during their learning experience is placed on a shelf that the student can easily get to.
-This promotes not only their learning, but also their independence because they do not need to ask for help as much.
+Some students can concentrate with noise and activity going on around them and some cannot, so the students and teacher together, from age seven year and older, can organize quiet spaces for deep concentration.
+Anything a child would need during their learning experience is placed on a shelf, the shelf is easily accessible and the student can use any of all of the items available, based on their personal preferance.
 Montessori classrooms have an age range so that the younger students can look up to the older students and the older students can help the younger students as needed.
+It is also common to observe the younger aiding and teaching the older.
 It gives all age groups a chance to learn from one another.